-- 9.1 Application for licensure shall be made on forms provided by the Board which shall be completed, notarized and submitted to the Board thirty (30) days prior to the scheduled date of the Board meeting at which the application is scheduled to be reviewed.
-Such application shall be accompanied by the following documents (non-returnable): - a certified copy of birth record; For foreign nationals: if a certified copy of birth certificate cannot be obtained, immigration papers or resident alien card or such other birth-verifying papers acceptable to the Director; - b) one (1) unmounted photograph of the applicant, head and shoulder front view, approximately 2 x 3 inches in size; - c) supporting official transcript of education credentials signed by the dean or registrar of the program of dental hygiene;
+- 9.1 Application for licensure shall be made on forms provided by the Board which shall be completed, notarized and submitted to the Board thirty (30) days prior to the scheduled date of the Board meeting.
+Such application shall be accompanied by the following documents (non-returnable): - (a) A certified copy of birth record; - For foreign nationals: if a certified copy of birth certificate cannot be obtained, immigration papers or resident alien card or such other birth-verifying papers acceptable to the Director; - (b) One (1) unmounted photograph of the applicant, head and shoulder front view, approximately 2 x 3 inches in size; - (c) Supporting official transcript of education credentials signed by the dean or registrar of the program of dental hygiene; - (d) National board results in accordance with §10.1.1(a) of these Regulations, (submitted either with the application or submitted by the National Board Dental Hygiene Examination to the Board);

-- d) national board results in accordance with section 10.1.1(a) herein, (submitted either with the application or submitted by the National Board Dental Hygiene Examination to the Board); - e) the results of the Northeast Regional Board of Dental Examiners, Inc., examination or other dental examination organizations (as required in section 10.1 herein) submitted directly by the Board of Northeast Regional Board of Dental Examiners, Inc. or by the board of the other dental examination organizations; - f) verification that the licensee is in good standing in state(s) where licensed [if licensed in another state(s)]; and - g) the application fee of one hundred thirty dollars (\$130.00) (non-refundable) made payable by check to the General Treasurer, state of Rhode Island in accordance with section 5-31.1-6 of the Act.
+- (e) The results of the Northeast Regional Board of Dental Examiners, Inc., examination or other dental examination organizations (as required in §10.1 of these Regulations) submitted directly by the Board of Northeast Regional Board of Dental Examiners, Inc. or by the board of the other dental examination organizations; - (f) Verification that the licensee is in good standing in state(s) where licensed [if licensed in another state(s)]; and - (g) The application fee of one hundred thirty dollars (\$130.00) (non-refundable) made payable by check to the Rhode Island General Treasurer in accordance with \$5-31.1-6 of the Act.